Power Rankings: Pre-deadline deals start shaking things up

 Week 15 ranking: No. 26

 With the idea of contending for this season long gone, the Reds have received trade interest in Raisel Iglesias, their 27-year-old reliever.
-Iglesias is owed just $16.6 million over the next three seasons, a relative bargain considering he's become one of MLB's most dominant late-game bullpen pieces, posting a 1.93 ERA in 102 ⅓ career innings in relief. -- Paul Hembekides, ESPN Stats & Information
+Iglesias is owed just $16.6 million over the next three seasons, a relative bargain considering he has become one of MLB's most dominant late-game bullpen pieces, posting a 1.93 ERA in 102⅓ career innings in relief. -- Paul Hembekides, ESPN Stats & Information

 28. San Diego Padres